 This is one of my family’s favorite meals.
 We ate tacos as salad or lettuce wraps long before we transitioned to paleo (because we just like it that way!), so this is a pretty familiar presentation.
-I even started making my own seasoning a few years ago because the pre-packaged seasoning that I liked had MSG as an ingredient (which gives me migraines).
-We serve this meat wrapped in lettuce leaves (bib, boston or romaine work well) and love to top with chopped tomatoes, homemade guacamole, and sliced black olives (my husband and oldest who both tolerate dairy really well also sometimes get grass-fed raw cheddar or mozzarella cheese).
-Other great toppings would be salsa, chopped bell peppers, chopped cucumber, or plain coconut milk yogurt.
-It also cooks up quite quickly so I find it an easy meal to put together mid-week.
-It also reheats well, so I will often double this recipe and try and squeeze three meals out of it.
-Serves 3-4.
+I even started making my own seasoning a few years ago because the pre-packaged seasoning that I liked had MSG as an ingredient.
+Now, we pair them with my paleo tortillas!
+Bib, boston or romaine lettuce varieties also work well as wraps.

 - 1 lb ground beef (I use grass-fed)